Decentral-America/docs/docs/03_ride-language/03_functions.rst

 The invocation can contain payments that will be transferred from the balance of the parent dApp to the balance of the invoked dApp.
 Payments are forbidden if the dApp invokes itself.

-If a payment token is a smart asset, the asset script verifies the invoke as if it was :ref:`InvokeScriptTransaction <03_ride-language/05_structures:InvokeScriptTransaction>` with the following fields:
+If a payment token is a smart asset, the asset script verifies the invoke as if it was :ref:`InvokeScriptTransaction <03_ride-language/05_structures:InvokeScriptTransaction>` structure with the following fields:

 * DApp, payments, function, args indicated in the invoke function.
 * Sender, senderPublicKey of the dApp that performs the invocation.